asyncapi/website/pages/docs/community/styleguide/inclusive-language.md

 ## 1. Culturally inclusive language

-Some phrases and words are popularly used only in specific regions of the world, thus our audience from other parts of the world might need help to relate to the same.
-Hence, we should try to avoid using such phrases in our documentation.
+Certain phrases and words are commonly used in specific regions of the world.
+Avoid avoiding region-specific language in the documentation.
 Some examples of Region Specific Language are -
 - “It’s not rocket science” is commonly used in the USA, and non-US people might not be able to relate to it properly.
 - Phrases written in regional languages instead of English.